-The ILO started its engagement in Timor-Leste at the end of 2001 through a series of assessment missions undertaken during the UN transitional administration.
+The ILO started its engagement in Timor-Leste at the end of 2001 through a series of assessment missions undertaken during the period of the UN transitional administration.
 Following the country's independence in 2002, the ILO expanded its engagement.
-In 2004 the STAGE project (Skills Training for Gainful Employment, 2004-2009) was launched and it set indeed "the stage" for over a decade of ILO program growth.
+In 2004 the STAGE project (Skills Training for Gainful Employment, 2004-2009) was launched and it indeed set the stage for over a decade of ILO programme growth.

 Key to the ILO's sustained engagement in Timor-Leste is the "embedded approach."
-The embedded approach refers to a project that embeds international staff directly within national institutions; it entails working through national institutional systems; and it signifies that project outputs are delivered by and through national institutions, possibly from Day One of the project.
+This term refers to a project that embeds international staff directly within national institutions; it entails working through national institutional systems; and it signifies that project outputs are delivered by and through national institutions, possibly from Day One of the project.

-Since 2004 the ILO implemented more than 20 projects with Timorese government institutions; including the Secretariat for Vocational Training and Employment, the Secretariat of State for Support and Promotion of Private Sector, the Secretariat for Private Sector Development and the Ministry of Public Works.
+Since 2004 the ILO has implemented more than 20 projects with Timorese government institutions, including the Secretariat for Vocational Training and Employment, the Secretariat of State for Support and Promotion of Private Sector, the Secretariat for Private Sector Development and the Ministry of Public Works.

-In the wake of the 2006 crisis, the ILO decided to remain embedded and operational.
-This decision had a profound impact: To this day, the ties forged between the ILO and national counterparts are vividly remembered and sincerely felt by Timorese and internationals alike.
-At a strategic level, the ILO found that it was uniquely positioned to help the government respond to unaddressed emergency needs.
-In doing so, the emergency response strategies and implementation served as springboards for future programme development.
+In the wake of the 2006 crisis, the ILO resolved to remain embedded and operational.
+This decision had a profound impact: To this day the ties forged between the ILO and national counterparts are vividly remembered and sincerely appreciated by Timorese and internationals alike.
+At a strategic level the ILO found that it was uniquely positioned to help the government respond to unaddressed emergency needs.
+In so doing the emergency response strategies and implementation served as springboards for future programme development.

-Today, the ILO in Timor-Leste continues to deliver decent work objectives through programmes and work in three priority areas: youth employment promotion, rural economic development and labour market governance.
-In 2013, the ILO's allocated extra-budgetary technical cooperation (XBTC) portfolio for Timor-Leste amounted to USD 20,178,000, and increased by 77per cent compared to the previous year (USD 11,393,000 in 2012).
-The stock taking exercise undertaken in this paper suggests that the embedded approach is central to the successful resource mobilisation and the impact of the ILO project in Timor-Leste.
+Today the ILO in Timor-Leste continues to deliver Decent Work objectives through programmes and work in three priority areas: youth employment promotion, rural economic development, and labour market governance.
+In 2013 the ILO's allocated extra-budgetary technical cooperation (XBTC) portfolio for Timor-Leste amounted to US\$ 20,178,000, and increased by 77per cent compared to the previous year (US\$ 11,393,000 in 2012).
+The stock taking exercise undertaken in this paper suggests that the embedded approach is central to the successful resource mobilisation and impact of the ILO project in Timor-Leste.

 This paper suggests that a replication of the embedded approach in other fragile settings is worth consideration.
-In order to up scale the implementation of ILO embedded projects, it is however recommendable to develop appropriate guidance for field operations.
-This could for instance include (1) a Capacity Diagnostics Tool to conduct an initial assessment of the institutional environment in fragile settings to evaluate the feasibility of working embedded, and, (2) a Step-by-Step Guide that would provide practical guidance to support ILO staff in designing and implementing embedded projects.
+In order to up scale the implementation of ILO embedded projects, it is however recommended that appropriate guidance for field operations is developed.
+This could for instance include (1) a Capacity Diagnostics Tool to conduct an initial assessment of the institutional environment in fragile settings so as to evaluate the feasibility of embedded working, and (2) a Step-by-Step Guide that would provide practical guidance to support ILO staff in designing and implementing embedded projects.

-Additionally, knowledge sharing activities to disseminate Timor-Leste's experience with the embedded approach could be supported under the Fragile-2-Fragile Cooperation modality, developed by the g7+ with the ILO.
+Additionally, knowledge-sharing activities to disseminate Timor-Leste's experience with the embedded approach could be supported under the Fragile-2-Fragile Cooperation modality, developed by the g7+ with the ILO.

-Building upon its experience in Timor-Leste, the ILO could expand and refine the application of the embedded approach in fragile countries as a means to deliver the Decent Work mandate and to effectively support national counterparts in achieving PSG 4 - generating employment and supporting livelihoods to create the economic foundations for peace and resilience.
+Building on its experience in Timor-Leste the ILO could expand and refine the application of the embedded approach in fragile countries as a means of delivering the Decent Work mandate and of effectively supporting national counterparts in achieving PSG4, namely generating employment and supporting livelihoods to create the economic foundations for peace and resilience.